 - at least one shareholder is an individual "beneficially and directly" holding at least 10% of the issued ordinary shares of the company.

-Note certain companies are not permitted to use the tax scheme, including:
+Note that certain companies are not permitted to use the tax scheme, including:

-- Companies whose principal activity is developed property for sale, investment, or both.
+- Companies whose principal activity is the development of property for sale, investment, or both.

 - 75% tax exemption on the first $10,000 of normal chargeable income and